rohanasan/rohanasan/README.md

 ### Current Features:
 - Can run a server at a specified port
 - Can serve a folder named static at /static
-- Can send files as http responce
+- Can send files as http response
 - Can give you the path, method and protocol
 ### TODO:
 - Add feature to give the `get` path. ☑️ Just did it!